Kikobeats/js-mythbusters/README.md

 Is possible that you can gain an extra of perfomance using String method to match regex instead of RegExp to match String.
 It's depends of your case of use and of your JavaScript Engine.

 Check [test#1](https://jsperf.com/regexp-test-search-vs-indexof/12), [test#2](https://jsperf.com/regex-methods-x-1/2) & [test#3](https://jsperf.com/test-vs-indexof-fast/5) benchmarks.

+## Don't handle too much code in a try/catch

+Certain constructs like `try/catch` are considered not optimizable for the JavaScript engine, so avoid handle business logic inside.
+Just for pass an error as callback and this type of things.

 ## Avoid .bind, is slower.